-Classic 1950s film The Man in the White Suit is set for a stage adaptation in London later this year, as the new play, adapted and directed by Sean Foley, receives its world premiere at the Wyndham’s Theatre in September 2019.
+A brand new stage adaptation of the classic 1950s film The Man in the White Suit is now open in London, with this new play, adapted and directed by Sean Foley, receiving its world premiere at the Wyndham’s Theatre in September 2019.
 Tickets for the play are now on sale.

-Stephen Mangan will star in the play as textile worker Sidney Stratton, who discovers a revolutionary new material that is resistant to dirt or damage from wear.
+Stephen Mangan stars in the play as textile worker Sidney Stratton, who discovers a revolutionary new material that is resistant to dirt or damage from wear.
 He makes a luminous suit out of the fabric, but factory owners and bigwigs are quick to try and suppress his invention for fear it will impact their businesses.
-Kara Tointon will play the role of Daphne Birnley in the play.
+Kara Tointon plays the role of Daphne Birnley in the show.

-The Man in the White Suit will run at the Wyndham’s Theatre from 26th September to 11th January 2020, with tickets now on sale.
+The Man in the White Suit runs at the Wyndham’s Theatre until 7th December 2020, with tickets now on sale.

 Written by John Dighton, Roger MacDougall, and director Alexander Mackendrick, the film was produced by the great classic film studio Ealing Studios, and was nominated for the best screenplay Oscar.
 The film starred Alex Guinness, Joan Greenwood, and Cecil Parker.
 You can watch the trailer of the film below.